 Furthermore, they must also have a policy explaining how to disclose the written conclusion of an investigation to the employees involved in a harassment complaint, including any consequences as a result of the investigation.

 Workplace Investigation Enforcement

 Ministry of Labour inspectors can order an employer to hire – at the employer’s expense – a third-party investigator to investigate your workplace and produce a report, so it’s important to be proactive and create a compliant policy around workplace sexual harassment.

 Do you feel uncertain about the changes that Bill 132 brings to your business?
 Call Employer Line at 1(833) 247-3650 to speak with our HR experts.
-We’re available to help business owners 24/7, to support you with complying with Ontario’s workplace sexual harassment and violence laws.
+We’re available to help business owners with complying with Ontario’s workplace sexual harassment and violence laws.